Skip to main content

 The market is projected to grow from $540 million in 2025 to $720 million in 2026

-Why AI Changed Everything for Smart Glasses
+Why AI Transformed Smart Glasses From Novelty to Necessity

 "China's advantages are self-evident.
 The ecosystem and its supply chain are all in China, and China produces a lot." - Misa Zhu, CEO, Rokid